kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 2. Wait for a 200 response code from the server.
 3. Wait for an XHR state of 4.
 4. Bring everything together using "onreadystatechange".

+<a name="new-xhr-instance"></a>
+<h5 class="h5-guide">Create a new instance of the XHR object</h5>
+There are use cases for including XHR feature detection in your code, but it's primarily required if your AJAX code needs to run in Internet Explorer versions 6 and lower.
+These browsers are in use less and less so it may make sense to keep this out of your code and just create a direct instance of the XHR:

+{% prism javascript %}
+var xhr = new XMLHttpRequest();
+{% endprism %}

 <a name="200-response"></a>
 <h5 class="h5-guide">Wait for 200 response code from the server</h5>
 A web server sends many server response codes, each in the form of a numerical number.
 With AJAX, the most important one is `200 OK`.